Dudlileif/autosteering/project_status.md

 - Improved safety measures

-- Import/export to AgOpenGps and other formats
+- Import/export to AgOpenGps and ISOXML, maybe other formats

 - Custom hotkeys, also from hardware